imarc/handbook/strategy.markdown

 Templates
 :	https://github.com/imarc/strategy.imarc.net/tree/master/docs/template

 Like a Functional Requirements document, it's created by a Strategy team in close collaboration with the client.
 A Production Specification is needed for projects of high complexity.
-Examples include integrating with external systems; building on new-to-iMarc platforms; or custom hosting or security requirements.
+Examples include integrating with external systems; building on new-to-Imarc platforms; or custom hosting or security requirements.
 On these projects, Engineers, Producers, UX Engineers and Creative will be involved in developing the specification with the Strategy team.

 This document restates the scope of production and must be approved by the client.
 It includes everything in Functional Requirements, *plus*: